”Dead girl walking”, the boys say in the hall

 Eating disorders along the continuum

 In the United States, 84 per cent of young women want to be thinner than they are.
-To diet is the most common way people deal with body dissatisfaction.
+Diet is the most common way people deal with body dissatisfaction.
 On the far end of the continuum are people who become so obsessed with their body image that they develop an eating disorder.
 (Nolen-Hoeksema, 2014).

 Thousands of teens develop eating disorders every year, or problems with weight, eating, or body image.
 An eating disorder is more than just going on a diet to lose weight or exercise every day.
 They’re extremes in eating behaviour – the diet that never ends and gradually gets more restrictive.